Categorical absorptions of singularities and degenerations: Categorical ordinary double points and PP infty -objects

 \subsection{Categorical ordinary double points}

-For~$p \ge 0$ and~$q \ge 1$ consider the following differential graded algebras
+For~$p \ge 0$ and~$q \ge 1$ consider the following differential graded algebras;

-As the differentials are zero, we will sometimes consider these algebras simply as graded algebras.
+As the differentials are zero, we will sometimes consider these dg-algebras simply as graded algebras.

-In this subsection we study the categories of dg-modules over~$\sA_p$ and~$\sB_q$ and their relation.
-Recall that a graded algebra~$C$ is called {\sf intrinsically formal} if for every dg-algebra~$C'$ such that~$\rH^\bullet(C') \cong C$ there is a quasiisomorphism~$C \cong C'$.
-The following lemma is well-known (see, e.g., \cite[\S2]{KYZ09}).
+In this subsection we study the derived categories of dg-modules over~$\sA_p$ and~$\sB_q$ and their relation.
+Recall that a graded algebra~$C$ is called \emph{intrinsically formal} if for every dg-algebra~$C'$ such that~$\rH^\bullet(C') \cong C$, there is a quasi-isomorphism~$C \cong C'$.
+The following lemma is well known (see, \textit{e.g.}, \cite[Section~2]{KYZ09}).